Tracking our next storm: Pouring rain Tuesday could cause flooding problems

 Get Connecticut local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC Connecticut newsletters.

-The melting snow and pouring rain will create water problems across the state.
+The melting snow and pouring rain will create problems across the state.

 The rain will taper off on Wednesday morning.